 For many years, I have wanted to help level the playing field in test prep by offering an online program that would be free for students.
 This website is evolving and will fulfill part of that goal.
 Early in 2020, all the material on this site will be available to every public library in CT at no cost for at least a few years so that they can offer it for free to any student with a library card.
 The courses will begin as text-only, but will soon be supplemented by short videos.
 It will be very rich in two areas, both of which are not strong parts of the Khan Academy program.
 The first will focus on reading principles that will help anyone become a better reader, but with specific emphasis on how to read for standardized tests.
 The second area of focus will be on developing multiple-choice test-taking techniques.

 While some students can successfully use only free, online resources or a good test prep book, many need the support of a good tutor.
 To help defray the costs of creating the videos and running this website, I'm offering in-person tutoring services for local students and virtual tutoring for all other students.
 Rates will begin at $195 for a rigorous 3-hour, private session that for many students, will be enough to give them enough to effectively use self-study resources for the rest of their preparation.
-A complete 6-lesson, private program will be $795 with substantial discounts available for small groups of no more than 4 students.
+A complete 10-lesson, private program is $1.495 with substantial discounts available for small groups of no more than 4 students.